RedOwlllll/TuneTalk-Mesa/README.md

 **NOTE:** Please be aware that since this project is still in its development stage and has not yet been deployed, access via Spotify accounts is currently limited.
 Only Spotify accounts that have been pre-approved and added to our Spotify Developer Dashboard will be able to log in.

-**NOTE TO MARKERS:** please refer to our team's Trello Board for the user and spotify account to test our project.
+**NOTE TO MARKERS:** please refer to our team's Trello Board (Sprint 2 Documentation -> TuneTalk User and Spotify account for testing/marking) for the user and spotify account to test our project.
 ---

 ## Prerequisites